SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 Early Years: Earlier Identification

-For the youngest children, the reforms invest 47 million pounds in additional early years inclusion funding for 2026-27.
-A fast-track process for Specialist Provision Packages and EHCPs will be available for children under five with complex needs.
+For the youngest children, the reforms include additional early years inclusion funding for 2026-27.
+The consultation also proposes a fast-track route for Specialist Provision Packages and EHCPs for children under five with complex needs.

 Post-16: Closing the NEET Gap

-Young people with SEND are 80% more likely to be not in education, employment, or training.
-The reforms address this through several targeted measures.
+Young people with SEND are at higher risk of being not in education, employment or training.
+The reforms address this through transition planning, college access to mental health support and clearer continuity of support after school.

-Mental Health Support Teams will be available in all colleges by 2029-30.
-New Level 1 stepping stone qualifications provide preparation for GCSEs for students who need them.
-A 12-month advance transition planning process ensures that schools begin preparing SEND students for their post-16 destination a full year before they leave.
+Mental Health Support Teams are expected to be available in all colleges by 2029-30.
+New Level 1 stepping-stone qualifications would provide preparation for GCSEs for learners who need them.
+A 12-month advance transition planning process would help schools prepare learners with SEND for their post-16 destination before they leave.

-ISPs will follow students into their post-16 setting and form part of Ofsted inspections, creating accountability for how well colleges support learners with additional needs.
+ISPs would move with learners into their post-16 setting.
+They would also form part of accountability conversations, so expectations are clearer about how well colleges support learners with additional needs.

 Accountability and Inspection

-Where local authorities and Integrated Care Boards fail to meet expected standards, the government will intervene.
-The Children's Commissioner is being asked to oversee the reforms with a particular focus on the most vulnerable groups.
+Where local authorities and Integrated Care Boards fail to meet expected standards, the government says it will intervene.
+The Children's Commissioner is being asked to oversee the reforms with a focus on the most vulnerable groups.

 Funding at a Glance